Shopify/mybench/_sources/detailed-design-doc.rst.txt

 ----------------------

 Database benchmarks require the generation of data.
-Similar to other benchmark systems, mybench also provides a number of builtin data generators that can generate data with different types and distributions.
-All data generators implement an interface two methods: (1) one for the generation of "new" data to be written to the database and (2) one for sampling data that already exists on the database such that the data can be used in the ``WHERE`` clause of a ``SELECT`` statement.
+Similar to other benchmark systems, mybench also provides a number of built-in data generators that can generate data with different types and distributions.
+All data generators implement an interface with two methods: (1) one for the generation of "new" data to be written to the database and (2) one for sampling data that already exists on the database such that the data can be used in the ``WHERE`` clause of a ``SELECT`` statement.
 At this time, the data generator